python-fuse/hng-stage2-vue/README.md

-# Ticketly - Ticket Management Web Application
+# Ticketly - Vue 3 Ticket Management System

-A modern, responsive ticket management application built with React, TypeScript, and Tailwind CSS.
-This application provides a complete solution for managing tickets with authentication, dashboard analytics, and full CRUD operations.
+A modern, responsive ticket management application built with Vue 3, TypeScript, and Tailwind CSS.
+This is a **carbon copy migration** from the original React implementation, maintaining exact feature parity and user experience.

 ## 🚀 Features